lists

 )

 the terminal shows a long list of items.
-I copy and paste them from the terminal and use find and replace to remove the extra characters
+I copy and paste them from the terminal then use find and replace to remove the extra characters

 Note

-your results can be different because of your Python version
+results can be different because of Python version

 def test_attributes_and_methods_of_lists(self):